learn-co-curriculum/java-interface/README.md

 that defines two abstract methods `getArea()` and `getPerimeter()`.
 An **abstract**  method is a method with no implementation (i.e. no curly braces enclosing a method body).
+An abstract method is displayed with italic font in a UML diagram.

 An interface is similar to a class.
 However, a class defines the attributes and behaviors of its instances, while an interface describes behaviors